 Gain the skills necessary for supporting and configure a Windows Network infrastructure including name resolution, file and print services, and remote access.
 Learn the practical skills required to troubleshoot and monitor network problems while preparing for Microsoft MCTS Exam 70-642.
-Prerequisites: 10-107-111, 10-154-184, and completion or concurrent enrollment in one of the following: 10-150-101 or 10-150-170.
+Prerequisite: 10-154-184, and completion or concurrent enrollment in one of the following: 10-150-101 or 10-150-170 or equivalent work experience or acceptance into certificate.

-10-154-188 Windows Active Directory 3 credits
+10-154-188 Windows Active Directory